Maze allows you to record custom metadata on individual sessions by adding tags/parameters to your maze URL.

-And this is the same test URL with custom parameters:
+And this is the same test URL with a custom tag:

 By sending that second URL to a tester, we will record the following additional information in the results dashboard:

-You can chain as many parameters as you want, and we will automatically associate the data with your tester:
+You can chain as many tags as you want, and we will automatically associate the data with your tester:

-Once your tester completed a mission, you will be able to see this data by clicking Show more button in the Testers tab of the Results page.
+Once your tester completes a mission, you will be able to see this data by clicking Show more button in the Testers tab of the Results page.

 Generating custom URLs

-You don't have to manually add parameters to each individual link you send.
-If you send your test links via a third-party tool, they may have features that allow you to dynamically integrate the custom data in the URL.
+You don't have to manually add tags to each individual link you send.
+If you send your test links via a third-party tool, they may have features that allow you to pipe the custom data in the URL dynamically.